dpaduvalli3/My-Data-Science-Projects/README.md

-# Data Science Projects
+# AI Projects
-This folder contains some of my data science based projects.
+This folder contains some of my personal data science based projects.
 Please feel free to clone this folder for your projects.